cilium/design-cfps/cilium/CFP-22215-mutual-auth-for-service-mesh.md

 #### SPIFFE, SPIRE, and the cilium-agent

-So, in the usual flow for SPIRE, the workload requests its own information from the SPIRE server.
+In the usual flow for SPIRE, the workload requests its own information from the SPIRE server.
 But for Cilium Service Mesh, we want this mTLS interaction to be both seamless and transparent for the user.
-On top of that, we’re not even going to be using the TLS keypairs for actual encryption, just for mutual authentication.
+On top of that, we’re not initially going to be using the TLS keypairs for actual encryption, just for mutual authentication.
 So, we need a way for a Cilium Security Identity to correspond one-to-one with a SPIFFE identity, for that identity to be registered with a SPIRE server, and then for the cilium-agent to be able to retrieve the identity’s keypair so that it can do a handshake to perform the actual authentication.

 Luckily, we have something that already has all the information it needs for all of those things - the cilium-agent itself.
 And also luckily, when some other folk worked on ideas about integrating SPIFFE into Cilium earlier, they also did a bunch of work with SPIFFE and SPIRE to create a Delegated Identity API and implemented it in the SPIRE server.
 What this means is that we can give all the Cilium agents a common SPIFFE identity, register that identity with the SPIRE server, and then grant those identities the permission to be delegates and watch for identities on behalf of other workloads.
 Those identities will be sent to the Cilium Agent as soon as they are created on the SPIRE server, as long as the SPIFFE selectors (in our case, the label selectors) are in the set being watched by the Cilium Agent.